So you’re thinking of starting a business, or maybe you’ve already started one, but you want to make it official. You want to incorporate.

 At the most basic level, a corporation is a legal entity that is separate from its owners.

 You might hear lawyers sometimes referring to corporations as legal “persons.”
 All they mean by this is that corporations are not an extension of you or any other person—they exist in their own right.
-This is important mainly because it gives them a superpower called limited liability.
+This is important mainly because it gives them a superpower called limited liability or liability protection.

-Limited liability gives the owners of a corporation and their personal assets complete protection against a corporation’s creditors.
+With limited liability, owners of a corporation do not have personal liability for business debts.
+Their personal assets are completely protected against a corporation’s creditors.
 In a nutshell: if a corporation borrows money and then loses it all, the people it borrowed money from can’t come after its shareholders or their assets.

 When you put money into and become a shareholder of a corporation—say by buying $1,000 worth of stock—you’re only on the hook for that amount ($1,000) and no more.

 Why should you incorporate?

 Limited liability is usually the main reason why people form corporations, but there are also other reasons.